eloialonso/persistence-diagrams-retinal-cells/README.md

 In the ring, consider the mapping *angle -> intensity* as a mountain relief, where the angle is the horizontal position and the intensity is the altitude.
 Fill this landscape with water until the highest mountain is covered up.
 Then, slowly empty the water and keep track of two events:

-- when a mountain emerges, like an island (the **birth** of the mountain)
+- the emergence of a mountain, like an island = the **birth** of the mountain
-- when the water level is so low that two previously-separated islands merge together (the **death** of the smaller mountain)
+- when the water level is low enough, the merging of two previously-separated islands = the **death** of the smaller mountain

-Then, represent each mountain in the persistence diagram as a point of coordinates [birth, death].
+Then, represent each mountain in the persistence diagram as a point [birth, death].
+During the water descent, *noisy* peaks will emerge and quickly get merged with a higher peak: they have a small persistence.
+On the contrary, *major* peaks are characterized by a longer persistence.
+Therefore, in the persistence diagram, we found the noisy peaks close to the diagonal, and the major peaks farer from the diagonal.

-### Building the persistence diagram

 <p align="center">
   <img alt="Intensity in the ring and corresponding persistence diagram" src="docs/persistence_diagram.png">